jupyterlab/jupyterlab-desktop/README.md

 ### Building for distribution

-To test building for distribution install [Docker](https://docs.docker.com/engine/installation/) and run `yarn dockerdist` or `npm run dockerdist`
+To test building for distribution install [Docker](https://docs.docker.com/engine/installation/) and run `yarn dockerdist:platform` or `npm run dockerdist:platform` where "platform" is either "linux", "win" or "mac".